zenomt/webid-auth-protocol/README.md

   - Three new parameters to the `WWW-Authenticate` response header for the `Bearer` method, and supplemental semantics;

-  - An API endpoint for exchanging a *POPToken* for an access token;
+  - An API endpoint for exchanging a proof of possession for an access token;

   - Supplemental methods for verifying the `id_token`;